Explaining endometriosis: What parents and teens should know

 What is endometriosis?

 Endometriosis is a chronic inflammatory condition that affects 5.5 million people in North America.
-It occurs when the tissue that lines the uterus (the endometrium) grows outside of the uterus.
+It occurs due to the growth of cells similar to the endometrial lining grows outside of the uterus.
 These cells can grow in abnormal locations like the ovaries, intestines, bladder, and more.
 It’s one of the most common causes of painful periods and abdominal pain that folks with uteruses might experience.

 The tissue that grows outside of the uterus can still function as it would if it was still inside the uterus.
 Each month, these cells thicken, break down, and bleed.
 “When this happens, the blood has nowhere to go, so it can stay trapped in the body.” explains Shim, “Some lesions may secrete inflammatory chemicals.”